fischertechnik/txt_demo_c_download/FtTxtWorkspace/README.md

 ### TxtDemo03_Input12ExtM12
 [See also the project Readme](./TxtDemo03_Input12ExtM12/README.md)

-The demo program shows the initialisation of the universal inputs and then requests them for 10 seconds.
+The demo program shows the initialization of the universal inputs and then requests them for 10 seconds.
 If the key is pressed, the M1 motor is switched on.
 The measured distance value of the ultrasonic sensor controls the M2 motor in the 0..100 cm area with a proportional speed.
 The program automatically ends after 10 seconds.

 > Master TXT:
 > - Input I1	key